-The community football club has over 17 teams from Under 7 to Under 18 as well as adult walking football teams and pan-disability teams.
-Our Adult Disability Team have previously been the FA Northern Area Final winnersand participated in the final of the first ever FA Disability Cup final finishing as runners up.
+The community football club has over 36 teams from Under 7 to Under 18 as well as girls, futsal vets, over 35s, adult walking football teams and pan-disability teams.
+Our Adult Disability Team have previously been the FA Northern Area Final winners and participated in the final of the first ever FA Disability Cup final finishing as runners up.

-We currently have over 200 players registered to play for the community football club, with teams training during the week and participating in a variety of leagues over the weekend, including the Mid Lincs League, Peterborough Junior Alliance League and Linkage Ability Counts League.
+We currently have over 300 players registered to play for the community football club, with teams training during the week and participating in a variety of leagues over the weekend, including the Mid Lincs League, Peterborough Junior Alliance League, Lincolnshire Women and Girls’ Football League and Linkage Ability Counts League.

-If you’d be interested in joining BUCFC please email firstname.lastname@example.org.
+If you’d be interested in joining our football teams, please email firstname.lastname@example.org.

-The Boston United Community Football Club Vision and Aim
+Boston United Community Football Club – Vision and Aim

 We endeavor to provide a positive environment based on mutual respect rather than win at all costs attitude.
 Our programme is designed to instill good sportsmanship, whilst encouragement of player effort provides for greater enjoyment by the players and ultimately leads to better skilled and better-motivated players.